trespass-project/attack-navigator-map/layers.md

 	- highlight a number of model entities that occur in attack tree

 - search results layer
+	- how to implement search / filter options?
 	✔ highlight one or more entities that match the current search / filter query

-- cluster entities by type
+✔ cluster entities by type
-	- actors, locations, assets
+	✔ actors, locations, assets
-	- grouping is not a problem → restoring the original graph is
+	- (grouping is not a problem → restoring the original graph is)

 - relations view